-Over the years, I have tried with different operating systems (Windows 3.1, 98, 2000, XP, Vista), newer & faster CPUs, different hardware brands (WinTV, Pinnacle, Aver), newer interfaces (PCI, USB) but I was never successful in getting a stable working setup of TV playing in a PC.
+Over the years, I have tried different operating systems (Windows 3.1, 98, 2000, XP, Vista), newer & faster CPUs, different hardware brands (WinTV, Pinnacle, Aver), and newer interfaces (PCI, USB) but I was never successful in getting a stable working setup of TV playing in a PC.
 At one point, it looked like I was having a curse against getting a TV Tuner working on my PC.
-In all cases my hardware exceeded the manufacturer’s minimum required specification.
-So in the last two years, I have put TV Tuner in my list of technology “hypes” whose time haven’t arrived yet.
+In all cases, my hardware exceeded the manufacturer’s minimum required specification.
+So in the last two years, I have put TV Tuner in my list of technology “hypes” whose time hasn’t arrived yet.

 Windows Vista Enterprise x64 to Ultimate x64

 After some search, I realized that I needed either Vista Home Premium or Ultimate because only those two Vista Editions include Windows Media Center that was needed to play the TV signal from the Pinnacle tuner.
 I thought this should be simple, since Vista allows easy upgrades between editions, but it turns out officially you cannot upgrade Vista Enterprise to anything else.
 I found a hack here to do it, by tricking the setup to treat Enterprise as Business edition.
 Instead, I decided to reinstall Windows Vista.
 I did that and got Windows Vista x64 Ultimate working.